 Students wishing to withdraw from residence before the end of their residence agreement must begin the process with a Residence Life Office staff member, located in George Martin Hall 303.
-A withdrawal request form must be completed, you can request this form from a member of the Residence Life Office.
-The withdrawal is not effective until the Associate Director of Student Services and Residence Life or delegate has approved the withdrawal request.
+A withdrawal request form must be completed; you can request this form from a member of the Residence Life Office.
+The withdrawal is not effective until the Director of Housing & Community Standards or a delegate has approved the withdrawal request.
 The date of the withdrawal for the purpose of fee administration will be the date the student has checked out of residence and returned their keys.
-In the case of a withdrawal prior to end of residence agreement a student's house dues, confirmation fee, fridge fee, and laundry fee will be forfeited.
+In the case of a withdrawal prior to the end of the residence agreement, a student's house dues, confirmation fee, fridge fee, and laundry fee will be forfeited.

 Students who withdraw from residence but continue to live in Fredericton and attend university will be responsible for 100% of their residence charges.
-This applies to STU, UNB, NBCC and NBCCD students living in any STU residence.
+This applies to STU, UNB, NBCC, and NBCCD students living in any STU residence.
 Students withdrawing from the university who reside in residence will be charged a percentage of their room charge as follows:

 FIRST SEMESTER

-Withdrawing by Percentage Refunded
+Withdrawing by

 Sept.
+30 Oct.
+31

+Percentage Refunded
-30 50% of 1 st semester cost

-Oct.
-31 25% of 1st semester cost
+50% of 1st semester cost 25% of 1st semester cost

-Students withdrawing from resident charge. ce after Oct 31 will be responsible for 100% of 1st semesters' room
+Students withdrawing from residence after Oct 31 will be responsible for 100% of 1st semesters' room charge.

 SECOND SEMESTER

-Withdrawing by Percentage Refunded
+Withdrawing by

 Jan.
+31 Feb.
+28

+Percentage Refunded
-31 50% of 2 nd semester cost

-Feb.
-28 25% of 2 nd semester cost
+50% of 2nd semester cost 25% of 2nd semester cost

-Students withdrawing from resident charge. ce after Feb 28 will be responsible for 100% of 2nd semesters' roon
+Students withdrawing from residence after Feb 28 will be responsible for 100% of 2nd semester's room charge.

-Meal Plan refunds are determined by Aramark Food Services.